-(1) "Uniform guidance" means Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+(2) ["Uniform guidance" means Title 2 U.S. Code of Federal Regulations Part 200,

+Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.

-(2) "U.S. GAO" means the United States government accountability office.
+[(3)] (2) "U.S. GAO" means the United States government accountability office.
 V. Definitions beginning with the letter "V": [RESERVED]

 W. Definitions beginning with the letter "W": "Waste" includes, but is not limited to, the act of using or expending resources carelessly, extravagantly, or to no purpose.
 Importantly, waste can include activities that do not include abuse.
 Rather waste relates primarily to mismanagement, inappropriate actions, and inadequate oversight.
 Waste does not necessarily involve fraud or illegal acts.
-However, waste may be an indication of internal control weakness, non-compliance, fraud, or illegal acts.
+However, waste may be an indication of [potential] internal control weakness, non-compliance, fraud, or illegal acts [and may still impact the achievement of defined objectives.
+(GAO 14 704G federal internal control standards paragraph 8.03.)].

-- X. Definitions beginning with the letter "X": [RESERVED] - Y. Definitions beginning with the letter "Y": [RESERVED]

-Z. Definitions beginning with the letter "Z": [RESERVED]
+- X. Definitions beginning with the letter "X": [RESERVED] - Y. Definitions beginning with the letter "Y": [RESERVED] - Z. Definitions beginning with the letter "Z": [RESERVED]